Munib808/Personal-Loan-Classifier/README.md

 - Model Training and Evaluation: Trains multiple machine learning models and evaluates their performance using metrics like accuracy and classification reports.

+- Deploy Deployment: This repository includes an app.py file containing a Streamlit web application for interactive loan acceptance predictions.
+The app loads trained models and allows users to input features via a user-friendly interface to get real-time predictions.(Due large model size the Models Pickle file can't be uploaded)

 ## Key Findings
 - The dataset is imbalanced, with most clients not subscribing to a personal loan.